 We bet you've got everything you need to dye Easter eggs naturally—as in, no artificial coloring—right in your kitchen, right this very minute.

-Decorating Easter eggs is believed to date back to at least the 13th century, long before the invention of the brand-name easter egg dye you’d buy at the store.
-So, really, there’s nothing “new” about natural Easter egg dye.
-Considering the broad range of colors you can make using dyes made from natural ingredients such as fruits, vegetables and spices, and how messy those commercial egg-dye kits can be, it’s a wonder there was ever a need for artificial dye at all!
+Decorating eggs is believed to date back to at least the 13th century, making dyeing Easter eggs a tried-and-true tradition.
+Considering the broad range of colors you can get from natural ingredients and how messy those commercial egg-dye kits can be, it’s a wonder there was ever a need for artificial dye at all!

 How to Make Homemade Natural Easter Egg Dye